galnir/Master-Bot/README.md

 ### Method 1 - Using an Internal LavaLink Server

-To set up the bot using this method, read these instructuions: [Internal LavaLink - Setup Guide](./guides/Lavalink-internal.md)
+To set up the bot using this method, follow this guide: [Internal LavaLink - Setup Guide](./guides/Lavalink-internal.md)

 ### Method 2 - Using a Repl.it LavaLink Server

-To set up the bot using this method, read these instructuions: [Repl.it LavaLink - Setup Guide](./guides/Lavalink-replit.md)
+To set up the bot using this method, follow this guide: [Repl.it LavaLink - Setup Guide](./guides/Lavalink-replit.md)

 ### Method 3 - Using a public LavaLink Server

-To set up the bot using this method, read these instructuions: [Public LavaLink - Setup Guide](./guides/Lavalink-public.md)
+To set up the bot using this method, follow this guide: [Public LavaLink - Setup Guide](./guides/Lavalink-public.md)

 ### Running the bot